 There is a difference between burning calories and burning fat.
-The main aim of exercising should be burning body fat and not simply burn calories.
+The main aim of exercising should be to burn body fat and not simply to burn calories.
 Light exercise burns calories from sugar and other carbohydrates, also called "energy calories".
 This leads to a loss of "water weight" and a decrease in metabolism.
 To target calories stored in body fat, there needs to be a high intensity exercise regime combined with weight training.

 edit Exercising to burn fat